Moths of North Carolina

 Lonicera

-and also Northern Bush-honeysuckle (
+, and also where Northern Bush-honeysuckle (

 Diervilla lonicera